ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.VideoModel.md

 public var totalWatchTime: Swift.Int64?
 ```

-The total video watch time in seconds
+The total accumulated watch time of the video in seconds.

 - Remark: Generated from `#/components/schemas/VideoModel/totalWatchTime`.